osjayaprakash/osjayaprakash0.github.io/quotes.md

 1. Focus is saying NO. -- *Steve Jobs*

+   * The most powerful productivity tool ever invented is simply the word no

 1. Dont whine, dont complain, dont make excuses.
 You get out there and whatever your doing, do to the BEST of your ability.
 And no one can do more than that. -- *John Wooden*

 3. Bad things do happen; how I respond to them defines my character and the quality of my life.
 I can choose to sit in perpetual sadness, immobilized by the gravity of my loss, or I can choose to rise from the pain and treasure the most precious gift I have life itself. -- *Walter Anderson*